Connect to TFS using CSharp

-In this article, we learn how to connect TFS (Team Foundation Server) or VSO (Visual Studio Online) using C#(csharp).
+In this article, we learn how to connect TFS (Team Foundation Server) or VSO (Visual Studio Online) or Azure DevOps using C#(csharp).
 We can create console application based on TFS API.

 Before starting to working on authenticating TFS using C#, we required TFS Client library reference in the project.
 You can add the required library using a command in NuGet Package Manager.